nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot13](../assets/images/agent_sudo/screenshot13.png)

-Using **pwd**, we can see that this is the root directory.
-Hence, looks like there isn't any further directories within the FTP server to enumerate.
-We can now download all of the files in the current directory to our local machine using the ```get``` command.
+Listing all of the files on the FTP server, we see that there isn't any further directories that we can explore.
+There are only a couple of images and a text file.
+Let's download all of the files to our local machine using the ```get``` command.

 **To_agent.txt:**